The best time to visit the North Shore of Oahu and what to see and do here

-When is the best time to visit the North Shore Oahu, you may ask?
+What is the best time to visit the North Shore Oahu, you may ask?
 The north shore of Oahu is a popular gathering place for locals and tourists that want to get away from busy Honolulu to check out the local spots and fun attractions in the area.
-There’s a full gamut of cool little towns, amazing snorkeling spots, surfing beaches and lush tropical forests and waterfalls to explore in the North Shore of Oahu.
+There’s a full gamut of cool little towns, amazing snorkeling spots, surfing the North Shore beaches and lush tropical forests and waterfalls to explore in the North Shore of Oahu.
 The best time to visit the North Shore of Oahu really depends on whether you want beach time or just enjoy the big waves that occur at certain times of the year.

 Why visit the North Shore of Oahu?

-Visitors to Oahu that want to see a more local part of the island should explore the North Shore of Oahu with beautiful azure colored beaches, a trendy and cool town at Haleiwa, delicious food venues will enjoy exploring the North Shore for the day or even longer if time permits.
+Visitors to Oahu that want to see a more local areas of the island should explore the North Shore of Oahu with beautiful azure ocean and white sandy beaches, a trendy and cool town of Haleiwa, delicious food venues along with visiting other local attractions.

 Exploring the North Shore for the day or even longer if time permits will give you a better insight to local life, a slower pace, being outdoors and enjoying sun and fun in this wonderful area of the North Shore in Oahu.